 Carthaginian Scuba Diving

 Discover Maui's newest dive site featuring the Carthaginian Sailing Ship resting at a depth of 97 feet.
 Berthed in Lahaina for 23 years until it's sinking on December 13, 2005, her new location provides a fascinating dive site offering a unique opportunity to explore a sunken ship already attracting a diverse collection of underwater marine life and coral.
-Explore the Carthaginian, the mast and other interesting aspects of the sunken ship diving charter.
+Explore the Carthaginian, and other interesting aspects of the sunken ship diving charter.
 If you saw her in Lahaina, you should see her underwater!!
 Our two dive Carthaginian Dive Charter departs each Monday at 12:30 pm and includes a second dive at another site along the West Maui coast.

 Carthaginian II History